salif/gramati-fe-globasa/books/eng/src/inharelexi.md

 <p><strong>Dwer le buka(cu).</strong><br /> The door opened.</p>
 <p><strong>Mi le buka(gi) dwer.</strong><br /> I opened the door.</p>
 <p><em>Verbs of Position/Location or Movement</em></p>
-<p>In the intransitive meaning of ambitransitive verbs of position/location or movement the subject is both agent and
+<p>In the intransitive meaning of <em>ambitransitive verbs of position/location or movement</em> the subject is both
-	patient. </p>
+	agent and patient. </p>
 <ul>
 	<li><strong>esto(cu)</strong> - stop (<em>come to a stop</em>)<br />
 		<strong>esto(gi)</strong> - stop (<em>bring to a stop or cause to stop</em>)